Mbed-TLS/mbedtls-docs/kb/testing/testing-ci.md

 # Mbed TLS CI

 All code that is included in Mbed TLS must be contributed in the form of [pull requests on GitHub](https://github.com/Mbed-TLS/mbedtls/pulls) and undergoes some automated testing.
-This page describes the continuous integration jobs that run on every pull request.
+This page describes the continuous integration (CI) jobs that run on every pull request.

+## Overview of the CI

+The following checks are reported on GitHub:

+* [DCO](#dco): check that all commit messages have a `Signed-off-by:` line.
+This must pass.
+* [readthedocs](#documentation-build): build the documentation for online browsing.
+This must pass.
+* [PR tests](#pr-tests): build and test the library in over 100 different configurations and platforms, as well as a few simple static checks.
+This must pass.
+* [Interface stability tests](#interface-stability-tests): compare some interfaces before and after the proposed changes.
+This has many false positives, and a pull request can be merged if this check fails, at the gatekeeper's discretion.

+The PR tests and the interface stability tests run on two hosts: “Internal CI” which is only accessible to Arm employees, and “TF OpenCI” which is publicly accessible.
+In principle, these run the same tests, thus if you are not an Arm employee (or even if you are) you can generally ignore the internal CI.
+At the time of writing, OpenCI is mandatory and internal CI is optional, so intermittent failures on the internal CI can be ignored.

 ## DCO

 This job checks that all commits have a `Signed-off-by:` line.
 The presence of this line indicates that the author of the commit certifies that the commit is covered by the [Developer Certificate of Origin](https://github.com/Mbed-TLS/mbedtls/blob/development/dco.txt) and contributed according to the [project license](https://github.com/Mbed-TLS/mbedtls/blob/development/README.md#License).

 All commits must have such a line, otherwise the commit cannot be accepted for legal reasons.
-As a temporary exception, commits from Arm employees or from other contributors who already have a contributor license agreement (CLA) can still be accepted, but please include a `Signed-off-by:` line in any new work.
+For Arm employees or other contributors who already have a contributor license agreement (CLA), we can legally accept contributions without a DCO, however depending on the repository it may be technically impossible to merge a pull request with a failed DCO check.

 If the DCO job fails, please reword all commit messages that are missing a `Signed-off-by:` line.
 If you have multiple commit messages to rewrite, [How to use git interactive rebase for signing off a series of commits](https://stackoverflow.com/questions/25570947/how-to-use-git-interactive-rebase-for-signing-off-a-series-of-commits) may help.